-If you don't have your copy of the Provider Directory, you can request a copy (electronically or in hardcopy form) from Humana Group Medicare Customer Care.
+If you don't have the Provider Directory, you can get a copy (electronically or in hardcopy form) from Humana Group Medicare Customer Care.
 Requests for hard copy Provider Directories will be mailed to you within three business days.
-You can also find this information on our website at www.Humana.com/SearchResources.
-The website can give you the most up-to-date information about changes in our network providers.
+You can also find this information on our website at https://your.Humana.com/nmrhca..